LeoVS09/halojs/README.md

 ### SSR and Lazy Loading

-HaloJS compoenents by default lazy loaded and prerendered on server.
-Simular to Qwik lazy loading model, but implemented on top of SolidJS core.
+HaloJS components are by default lazy loaded and prerendered on server.
+Similar to Qwik's lazy loading model, but implemented on top of SolidJS core.

 ```tsx
 // App.tsx